 Waterford School is nestled at the base of the Wasatch Mountains where you can see and feel all four seasons throughout the year.
 It’s simply an inspiring and beautiful place to learn.

 Waterford offers a variety of classes, courses, and opportunities.
 Your schedule is unique and pushes you in the Performing Arts, Fine Arts, Athletics, the Sciences, and Humanities.
 Additionally, you will be in the company of other motivated, talented, and hard-working students.
 Waterford won’t be easy but it will be rewarding.
 We also know that you won’t be here with your biological family but you will be in class with your Waterford family and it means so much to our students.

 We are so glad you asked!
 Waterford students receive guidance through our College Counseling Department on which colleges to apply to and finding the right fit for them.
 To that end, Waterford graduates matriculate to a variety of colleges and universities.
 Generally, 65% go out-of-state and about 30% will go to the Top 50 Schools.
 Our international students have been accepted to many colleges and have matriculated at schools like the University of Southern California, MIT, UCLA, and Columbia University.
-Click here to view where the Class of 2018 matriculated.
+Click here to view where the previous Classes have matriculated.

 Yes.
-After you have submitted your online application we can set-up a shadow visit for you.
+After you have submitted your online application we can set up a shadow visit for you.
 Note that you will shadow in your current grade.
 This will allow you to meet peers and compare courses with the material you might be more familiar with.